Enable/Disable "how ask works"

 The cause of DNA damage in kidney cancer is mostly unknown.
 Cancer in general is due to damage to DNA that results in uncontrolled cell growth.
 Cancers can grow to invade nearby tissue, or cancer cells can break off and spread throughout the body through the …

 In the early stages of kidney cancer there are no symptoms.
-In the late stages, symptoms include anaemia, weight loss and abdominal pain.
+In the late stages, symptoms include anemia, weight loss and abdominal pain.

 Kidney cancer can be cured with appropriate treatment and follow-up, especially if detected early.